tom-trott/tom-trott_portfolio/career_identity_statement.md

 # Career Identity Statement

-I am an End User Computing Engineer and Cybersecurity Engineer Apprentice with **more than ten years of experience** defining and refining processes to support and protect end users. **I am looking to bring these transferable skills to the cybersecurity sphere**.
+I have more than ten years of experience defining and refining processes to support and protect assets and end users, striving wherever possible to achieve operational excellence.

-My greatest strength is my **ability to empathise** with my colleagues to understand the problem they're experiencing.
-I have an **eye for fine detail** and a talent for **crafting engaging communication**.
+My greatest strength is my ability to empathise with my colleagues and think laterally to find a solution.
+I have an eye for fine detail and a talent for crafting engaging communication.

-Most importantly, **I value working with great colleagues in a supportive working culture**.
+Most importantly, I value working with great colleagues in a supportive working culture.